reach-sh/humble-sdk/docs/SWAPPING.md

 ```

 #### swapTokens Example: Price Impact
 (Optional) Calculate price impact to ensure the best price.
-Price impact is inversely proportional to expected swap output:
+Price impact is inversely proportional to expected swap output.
+In other words,
-the higher the price impact, the smaller the swap output.\
+the higher the price impact, the smaller the swap output.
+> 💡 **Why would I need this?**\
+> Because, simply, `Higher impact === lower trade quality.`\
+> A very high value returned by `calculatePriceImpact` might be because of low pool liquidity.
+The **HumbleSwap** UI flags trades that with a >5% trade impact.

-This calculation doesn't affect the swap operation and is only included for illustration.
+This is only included for illustration.
+Price impact calculation is separate from swapping, and doesn't affect it unless you *make it* do so.
 ```typescript
 const pool = /* pool source */
 const { tokenAId, tokenBId } = pool;